 5. Vary your employer branding social media content

-Social recruitment isn’t just about posting job vacancies.
-Our employer branding statistics show that employer branding specialists also create social media content about life at the company (celebrations, new starters, tours of the workplace, employees at work, etc.).
+Social recruitment and employer branding isn’t just about posting job vacancies.
+Our employer branding statistics show that employer branding specialists also create social media content about company news, life at the company (celebrations, new starters, tours of the workplace, employees at work, etc.), event promotions, and employee quotes and stories.

 So, think about creating different types of content that will grab your target audience’s attention and that your employees will want to share.

-From behind-the-scenes shots, throwback photos and employee interviews, to quizzes and questions to engage your audience — there’s plenty of ways to keep it interesting.
+From behind-the-scenes shots, throwback photos and employee interviews, to quizzes, questions and humorous content to engage your audience — there’s plenty of ways to keep it interesting.
 Get more ideas and inspiration in our post on social media examples for employer branding.

 6. Leverage your employees’ social media networks